open-telemetry/oteps/text/0000-metric-label-set.md

 RecordBatch(labels, [(instrument, value), ...])  // Batch action, no handles
 ```

+Metric SDKs that do not or cannot take advantage of the Handle or LabelSet optimizations are not especially burdened by having to support these APIs.
+It is trivial to supply implementations of the handle as a simple (`Instrument`, `LabelSet`) pair and the label set as simple list of labels.
+This may not be acceptible in performance-critical applications, but this is the common case in many metrics and diagnostics APIs today.

+Applications that forego the use of handles but do prefer to store and pass `LabelSet` objects may wonder what kind of performance to expect when exporting pre-computed metric data from their SDK.
+What should we expect of a high-performance metrics SDK in this regard?
+Since the SDK is involved in constructing the label set, we can presume it has performed the expensive computation of joining the labels into a lookup key or a serializable encoding, yielding a unique ID for the label set.

+What remains, at `Record` time, to update the pre-aggregation state, is to lookup a map entry using the pair (`Instrument` ID, `LabelSet` ID), which is somewhat more than the cost of `GetHandle`.
+It is relatively fast compared with joining the labels into a lookup key, but there are complications.
+The lookup has to be synchronized, which could be a problem in some cases, and the map cannot grow without bound so there is a management "tax" to consider.
+This is what we might expect of a high-performance metrics SDK.

 ## Trade-offs and mitigations

 Each programming language should select the names for `LabelSet` and `DefineLabels` that are most idiomatic and sensible.